 For our inaugural Baltimore Beats blog we’ll start with a subject close to home, but with more of a national perspective.

 As Carroll’s Hundred launched its new website about a year ago, the New York Times Magazine announced its initiative, The 1619 Project, at roughly the same time.
 There are some interesting parallels.
 Reading Jake Silverstein’s introduction, I thought the objectives of 1619 sounded similar to the ones Carroll’s Hundred has been pursuing for many years.
 Since then, the 1619 Project has come under some historical fire for referring to the first African people brought to the American colony as “slaves” rather than as the indentured servants that they were.
 These are important distinctions, but the hugely valuable contribution that 1619 offers is to make us aware of America’s cultural dependence on its African past (whether indentured or enslaved), by sharing this with a vast national audience.
-This more than makes up for what might have been gained by using the euphemism of “indentured servitude” to describe what is simply slavery, albeit a different caste of forced labor.
-The important take-a-way is that forced African servitude in the Americas (no matter what it is called) also brought with it deep cultural, social, and economic issues that have been largely ignored and that are still with us today.
+The important take-a-way is that forced African labor in the Americas also brought with it deep cultural, social, and economic issues that have been largely ignored and that are still with us today.
 Economic enslavement takes many forms.
 The Virginia race laws of the 17th century inflamed hatred among the races by essentially codifying racial inequity and injustice.

 Since that day in 1619, when twenty Africans from Angola were brought as bound labor to Jamestown, Virginia, America has always been an African American country.
 Carroll’s Hundred like The 1619 Project makes the point that there is not a business, cultural institution, or individual in this nation that would have thrived without the economic backbone of slavery/forced labor at our beginning.
 Whatever exceptionalism we claim today can only be thought of within the context of chattel slavery and the immense wealth it generated for this country and the standard of living most white Americans have come to expect today.